 On a night penciled in by the basketball masses to be all about KD, he served as the distributor.
 As the basketball world was all but begging to sing his praises, he went out and played the game his way, unapologetically.
 In that sense, it was the most “KD” that KD has ever looked.

-That’s not to say he didn’t let it fly at all.
+That’s not to say he didn’t still let it fly.
 He finished with five made field goals on a team-leading 18 attempts, though a large chunk of those came after the game was already decided.

 It was far from a looker on the stat sheet, but he gave the people what they came to see—even if it took all of 47 minutes and 45 seconds to get there.

-Back in early December 2025, Kevin Durant surpassed another scoring milestone, becoming the league’s eighth player to score 31,000 points.
+Back in early December 2025, Kevin Durant reached another scoring milestone, becoming just the eighth player in NBA history to surpass 31,000 career points.

-On the floor after that game, Rockets sideline reporter Vanessa Richardson asked Durant what he would say to his younger self if he had known he’d be accomplishing such feats.
+On the floor after the game, Rockets sideline reporter Vanessa Richardson asked Durant what he would say to his younger self, knowing he’d one day reach such heights.

 READ MORE: ‘Damn right’: Kevin Durant reaches 31,000 career points in Rockets’ blowout 117-98 win vs. Suns

-In just a matter of minutes, his perspective shifted from otherworldly and unapproachable to deeply relatable and human.
-The brashness and audacity of his first answer were nowhere to be found.
-It was as if Durant took off the mask—and underneath it was that same scrawny kid from the DMV, hungry to learn and deeply reverent to those who were teaching him.
+In the span of just a few minutes, his perspective shifted—from otherworldly and unapproachable to deeply relatable and human.
+The brashness of his first answer disappeared.
+It felt as though Durant had taken off the mask, revealing the same lanky kid from the DMV: hungry to learn, and deeply reverent toward the people who taught him.

 Here’s how it went: